globalizejs/globalize/README.md

 <a name="culture"></a>
 <h2 id="culture">jQuery.culture</h2>
 <p>
-This is set to the culture currently being used.
+This property is set to the culture currently being used.
 This serves as the default culture if no culture is specified on the various parsing and formatting functions.
 For example, to change the current culture, set it to one of the available cultures:
 <pre>
 jQuery.culture = jQuery.cultures["fr-FR"];
 </pre>